 Instructions

 - Make the carnitas ahead of time for easy cooking.
-If you arenโt using carnitas I recommend adding a different meat like shredded chicken or rice to the burrito.
+If you arenโt using carnitas, I recommend adding a different meat, like shredded chicken or rice, to the burrito.

 - Preheat oven* broiler on high.
 Rinse and dry green chiles, place on a baking sheet, then pierce with a fork.*

 - On a rack nearest the broiler, place the baking sheet with the chiles.
-Allow them roast for ~5 minutes.
+Allow them to roast for ~5 minutes.
 They should turn mostly dark brown with some black.
 Then flip and roast again.

-- Once both sides are roasted place peppers in cold water.
+- Once both sides are roasted, place peppers in cold water.
 Once cool, peel the skin off.

 - Cut a slit on the peppers, either down the side or across the top*.
-If you leave the stem on just know you will need to cut it off once you assemble your burrito.
+If you leave the stem on, just know you will need to cut it off once you assemble your burrito.

 - Stuff each pepper with strips of cheese.

-- In a medium sized bowl whisk egg whites until stiff peaks form- 3-5 minutes.
+- In a medium-sized bowl, whisk egg whites until stiff peaks form- 3-5 minutes.
 Itโs easiest to use a stand or hand mixer.

-- Once you get stiff peaks fold in the egg yolks by hand with a rubber spatula.
+- Once you get stiff peaks, fold in the egg yolks by hand with a rubber spatula.

-- While lard/oil is heating get your dipping station ready.
-I like to put flour in a shallow dish or plate, and then have the egg mixture in a bowl next to it, Then I can quickly move from one to the other and then lay them into the hot pan.
+- While lard/oil is heating, get your dipping station ready.
+I like to put flour in a shallow dish or plate, and then have the egg mixture in a bowl next to it.
+Then I can quickly move from one to the other and then lay them into the hot pan.

 - Dip the stuffed chile in flour, then the egg batter.
 Then place coated chile in hot lard.
 Fry on each side until golden brown- about 2-3 minutes.